 You are being interviewed because the employer wants to hire someone - not to trip you up or embarrass you.
 The employer will be evaluating your strong and weak points - your qualifications, skills, intellectual qualities, attitude, aptitudes, stability, motivation and maturity.

-DO greet the employer by his name if you are sure of the pronunciation.
-If you aren't sure ask him to repeat his name.
-Create a positive first impression by giving the appearance of energy as you walk, smiling and shaking his hand firmly.
+DO greet the employer by their name if you are sure of the pronunciation.
+If you aren't sure ask them to repeat their name.

 DO wait until you are offered a chair before sitting.
 Sit upright in your chair.
 Look alert and interested at all times.
 Be a good listener as well as a good talker.
 Smile.